Define where the pipeline should find input data and save output data.

 type: string

-HMMSearch performs biosequence analysis using profile hidden Markov Models.
+hmmsearch performs biosequence analysis using profile hidden Markov Models.

 --bgc_hmmsearch_models '/<path>/<to>/<models>/*.hmm'

 You must wrap the path in quotes if you use a wildcard, to ensure Nextflow expansion not bash!
+When using quotes, the absolute path to the HMM file(s) has to be given.

-For more information check HMMER documentation.
+For more information check the HMMER documentation.

 Saves a multiple alignment of all significant hits to a file.